 - stopping you from having friends

-You can call Child Helpline Cambodia anytime for free on 1280 if you would like to receive emotional support or further information on this subject.
+You can call or send text messages to Child Helpline Cambodia anytime for free on 1280 if you would like to receive emotional support or further information on this subject.

 Thank you to ChildLine UK for allowing us to adapt some information from their website for this page.